robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

   - Regular team education time, so all are aware of mandatory project standards / problems that require a tech lead consult
   - Paired programming with regular rotation for continuous informal code review (CICR)
   - Regular (possibly daily) formal code review of all recent work by the review team.
 Optionally, only reviewed builds get promoted to "release".
+Stories are not considered complete until passing through formal code review.

 Blocking formal code review can be a massive barrier to getting strong values of D. Being cognizant of how this process is affecting the team can yield big improvements.